oat-sa/taohub-articles/forge/Administrator Guide/performance-optimization.md

 ### 3.1.
 From CLI

-Go to the script path located on *TAO_ROOT/wfEngine/scripts/* then execute the following command:<br/>
+Go to the script path located on *TAO_ROOT/wfEngine/scripts/* then execute the following command:

-to compile:<br/>
+to compile:

-`php wfEngineOptimizer.php -c -i`<br/>

-(c for compile, i for indexing)
+`php wfEngineOptimizer.php -c -i` (c for compile, i for indexing)

-to decompile:<br/>
+to decompile:

-`php wfEngineOptimizer.php -d`<br/>
+`php wfEngineOptimizer.php -d`
 (d for decompile)

 Please be patient, it may take a while according to the quantity of data you have.

 ### 3.2.
 From GUI: via TAO backoffice

-This functionality is also available in the TAO back office, accessible via the “setting” menu from the TAO home as illustrated below:<br/>
+This functionality is also available in the TAO back office, accessible via the “setting” menu from the TAO home as illustrated below:

 ![](../resources/perf_opt_setting.png)